-Whether you’re an HR manager or a recruiting firm consultant, acquiring top talents is hard to do.
+Whether you’re an HR manager or a recruiting firm consultant in the Philippines, acquiring top talents is hard to do.
 Regardless of the industry you belong to, the recruitment process can be extra tough—from updating the job boards and finding the perfect candidate to the mounds of paperwork and legalities involved.

 It’s no surprise that recruiters might be guilty of some mistakes to cut corners and fill an empty position immediately, which results in hiring an employee that doesn’t quite fit the job and company culture.
 Recruitment is an expensive and time-consuming process, so it’s best to hire the perfect candidate right from the start.